Solar Financing · 2026

 You Own the SystemNoNo (PPA same)

-Federal ITC (30%)Goes to installerGoes to installer
+Federal ITC (Section 48E, commercial installs / leases & PPAs only)Goes to installerGoes to installer

 Monthly PaymentFixed lease paymentPer-kWh rate